What is agile working

 Under what conditions can agile working work?

-A company's first agile team should not be entrusted with extremely complex issues in order to ensure the success of a pilot project.
+The first agile team in a company should not be entrusted with overly complex tasks to ensure the success of a pilot project.

-A shared understanding among team members about agile teamwork lays the foundations for team success.
-Obstacles on the way to the goal can be identified and solutions developed as part of a kick-off workshop.
+A shared understanding among team members of agile work in the team lays the foundation for team success.
+As part of a kick-off workshop, obstacles on the way to the goal can be identified and solutions developed.

-An important key to the success of an agile team is regular communication between the team members.
-Tasks and progress made by the agile team can be visualized on a presentation wall.
+A key to the success of an agile team is a regular communicative exchange between the team members.
+Tasks and progress of the Agile Team can be visualized on a presentation wall.

-A continuous change in the team composition contributes to new food for thought and to maintaining the innovative strength of a team.
+A continuous change in the team composition contributes to new ideas and the maintenance of the innovative strength of a team.

 Various measures support the success of agile working: